 The holidays are fun and joyous events when family and friends get together for parties and food galore!
-To enjoy them safely, follow this advice:
+To safely enjoy Thanksgiving, follow this advice:

 1. Use a food thermometer to accurately determine that poultry has reached a safe minimum internal temperature of 165°F throughout the product.
 The color of cooked poultry is not always a sure sign of its safety.
 Turkey can remain pink even after cooking to a safe minimum internal temperature of 165°F. The meat of smoked turkey is always pink.